hiattp/dotfiles/README.md

 ## Other Notes:

+The flavor du jour of runtime version managers (as far as these dotfiles are concerned) is [asdf-vm](https://asdf-vm.com/).
+You'll want to follow install instructions there or remove `asdf` references in such places as `zshrc.local`.

-You'll want [this](https://github.com/carsomyr/rbenv-bundler) rbenv plugin to avoid typing `bundle exec`.
-If you use Heroku you might want to use [heroku accounts](https://github.com/heroku/heroku-accounts) and [heroku-binstubs](https://github.com/tpope/heroku-binstubs).
+If you use Heroku you might want to use
+[heroku accounts](https://github.com/heroku/heroku-accounts) and
+[heroku-binstubs](https://github.com/tpope/heroku-binstubs).